 - 1/8 teaspoon ground ginger , or to taste (I use just a little less than 1/8 teaspoon in mine)

 Lightly grease crock pot insert with cooking spray.

 If browning the chicken, heat 1 tablespoon olive oil in a skillet and brown all chicken pieces, 2 minutes per side.

 Place chicken breasts on the bottom of the crock pot, one next to another, and season with salt and pepper.

-In a mixing bowl, combine orange preserves, soy sauce, garlic and ginger; mix until combined.
+In a mixing bowl, combine orange preserves, orange juice, soy sauce, garlic and ginger; mix until combined.

-Cover and cook on LOW for 5 to 6 hours, or on HIGH for 3 hours.
+Cover and cook on LOW for 4 to 5 hours, or on HIGH for 2.5 to 3 hours.